 Magi Gibson is well known throughout Scotland and beyond as a poet.

 "Not only is Magi Gibson an excellent poet in her own right, but she is quite simply the best creative writing tutor I've ever come across.
-When I was much younger and still finding my feet as would-be novelist her careful, patient wisdom was the reason why I was able to progress so quickly.
-She has an incredibly keen editorial eye - nothing gets past her - and knows exactly how to pitch feedback based on what stage a writer is at in their career."
+When I was much younger and still finding my feet as would-be novelist her careful, patient wisdom was the reason why I was able to progress so quickly."

 Alan Bissett, novelist & playwright

 She has held three Scottish Arts Council Creative Writing Fellowships and one Royal Literary Fund Writing Fellowship with the University of Paisley.
 She was the first Makar (Poet Laureate) of the City of Stirling in 500 years, and in 2009 was awarded a major Scottish Arts Council bursary.
 She was Reader in Residence with Glasgow Women’s Library from 2012 - 2015, where she ran many creative writing workshops and hosted poets from India, Australia, South Africa, Canada, Jamaica and Palestine.
 She is a patron of the Federation of Writers Scotland.
 Her first play, Our Boys,